vrubleg/soundkeeper/ReadMe.txt

 - "Analog" keeps on all enabled audio outputs except SPDIF and HDMI.

 Supported stream type settings:
+- "OpenOnly" opens audio output, but doesn't play anything.
+Sometimes it helps.
 - "Zero" plays stream of zeroes.
 It may be not enough for some hardware.
-- "Fluctuate" plays stream of zeroes with the smallest non-zero sample once in a second.
+- "Fluctuate" plays stream of zeroes with the smallest non-zero samples once in a second.
 Used by default.
 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.
 - "White", "Brown", or "Pink" play named noise, with the same parameters as the sine (except frequency).